NOTE: Scroll towards the bottom to view Scott’s pro bono work for prominent Hawaiian cultural organizations. – ED

-Scott Foster represents photojournalist/producer/director Catherine Bauknight whose documentary film Hawaii: A Voice For Sovereignty continues to garner international awards and accolades.
+Scott Foster currently represents photojournalist/producer/director Catherine Bauknight whose documentary film Hawaii: A Voice For Sovereignty continues to garner international awards and accolades.
 A protégé and friend of the legendary photographer Alfred Eisenstaedt, Bauknight’s work has been compared to the late Margaret Bourke-White.
-Bauknight was one of only four photojournalists covering the 1989 Tiananmen Square Massacre.
+Bauknight was one of only four photojournalists (the only woman) covering the 1989 Tiananmen Square Massacre.
 View the Yale University Library collection of her work HERE.
 Ms. Bauknight is based in Los Angeles, California.

 Catherine says, “Scott Foster is simply the best press agent working anywhere.
 Time and time again he’s pulled rabbits out of hats publicizing my film and still photo exhibits during our 5-year international journey.
 His writing, media and communication skills are unparalleled.”

 Scott was in his mid-20s when the dramatic social upheavals that ultimately defined the 1960s & ’70s began.
 The Black Civil Rights movement found its power as did the Women’s and Gay rights movements.
 Dr. Martin Luther King Jr., the Kennedy brothers were assassinated, the Kent State Massacre rocked the nation and the Vietnam War protests ultimately helped remove two U.S. presidents; Nixon and later Johnson.

 Scott recalls, “The entire music industry changed seemingly overnight from Patti Page singing How Much Is That Doggie In The Window to Iron Butterfly’s In-A-Gadda-Da-Vida.
 It was a frightening and exhilarating time, indeed revolutionary and on so very many levels.”